youngmin-chung/MERN_TripAdvisor/README.md

 ### MERN_Trip-Advisor
-* School Project usign MERN stack
+* School Project using MERN stack

 ### How to use
 In Terminal or git bash